stiles/in-n-out-flation/README.md

 ## Data source

 In-N-Out does not publicly release historical menu pricing.
 To work around this limitation, this project uses screenshots from Google Street View's historical imagery.
 This provides a snapshot of menu prices at different locations and times, creating a unique dataset for tracking price changes.

+The image quality varies depending on the generation of the Street View camera and the angle of the shot.
+As a result, some menu items are occasionally listed as `null` in the derived data where the model could not confidently extract a price.

 ## How it works